lionelsemion/lionelsemion/README.md

 Hi, my name is Lionel.
 I'm currently studying computer science at the University of Bern.

 I like coding in my free time (though most often the silly kind, like [simulating digital circuits in the form of ASCII-art (ASCIIrcuit)](https://github.com/lionelsemion/asciircuit)).
-Everything I create is under the [GNU General Public License](https://de.wikipedia.org/wiki/GNU_General_Public_License), so you are free to use my code for everything you want, as long as you credit me and use the same license (or a compatible one) for your project.
+All my personal projects are under the [GNU General Public License](https://de.wikipedia.org/wiki/GNU_General_Public_License), so you are free to use my code for everything you want, as long as you credit me and use the same license (or a compatible one) for your project.
 Also [being open is really cool](https://www.youtube.com/watch?v=MJzV0CX0q8o).

 Stuff I've coded up in the last many years include:
 - A program that draws all the RGB colors on a single image (looks really cool)